Ex-Air Force Cadet Broke Into Area 51, Claims He Was Later Abducted By Aliens

 They are often accompanied by memories of medical procedures being performed.
 These memories sometimes only come to light during hypnosis sessions.
 Hopkins, Watson said, likened the procedures to that of ritualized rape, as many often had experienced some form of genital or reproductive organ manipulation.

 But not everyone buys into the abduction scenarios.
 Some think they are hoaxes.
-Others think the experiencers are delusional or have in some way conflated normal events into something alien and other-worldly.
+Others think the abductees are delusional or have in some way conflated normal events into something alien and other-worldly.

 Psychologists have found several ways to explain why some people believe they have been abducted by aliens.
 One is dissociation.
 As explained by Daily Mail, this occurs during extreme and traumatic events in a person’s life, where an individual’s mental processes detach from each other and from other psychological processes.

-But studies have indicated that experiencers of alien abduction are no more prone to mental illness than the average person.
-However, experiencers may be more likely to have a tendency to indulge fantasy, create elaborate imaginings that sometimes blur the lines between reality and fantasy.
+But studies have indicated that subjects of alien abduction are no more prone to mental illness than the average person.
+However, abductees may be more likely to have a tendency to indulge fantasy and create elaborate imaginings that sometimes blur the lines between reality and fantasy.

 And yet, none of this is to say that abductees have not been abducted, just that the skeptical nature of science points to other explanations for the various phenomena experienced by the abductees.

 But as for Chris Augustin, he believes he has been abducted.
-And given enough time and persistence and information, he and his fellow experiencers will find the answers behind the UFOs and the abductions.
+And given enough time and persistence and information, he and his fellow abductees will find the answers behind the UFOs and the abductions.

 [Featured Image by lassedesignen/Shutterstock]